 Navigating the General Rules of Interpretation (GRIs) for Classification

 Each GRI addresses specific scenarios, such as mixed goods, composite goods, parts, and incomplete or unfinished products.
+When goods could fall under two or more headings or different headings, the above rules must be followed to determine the proper heading.
 Carefully evaluate your goods against each GRI, using all available information and considering the primary characteristics of your products to determine the most suitable classification.
+When you compare subheadings, only subheadings at the same hierarchical level should be compared, and if classification cannot be determined, numerical order is used as a last resort.
+Such headings and their associated notes are critical for accurate classification.

 Key Factors to Consider When Classifying Your Imported Goods

 When classifying your goods for import, several key factors must be considered.
+Goods made from different materials or presented as a composite good must be classified based on the component that imparts the essential character or meets a particular need, such as when goods are put up in sets for retail sale.
 These include the function and principal use of the goods, their materials and composition, any distinguishing features or attributes, and their specific industry or product-related regulations.
 Additionally, it is crucial to examine any applicable trade agreements, preferential tariff programs, or regional customs union arrangements that could impact the classification and associated duties.

 Common Challenges and Pitfalls in Classifying Imported Goods